 We are investigating the potential impact of innovative Mobility-as-a-Service (MaaS) offerings such as mobility budgets and mobility bundles in real-world laboratories for everyday mobility and major events.

-You can find our specific innovation recommendations on the topic here
+Here you can find our specific innovation recommendations on the topic of "Mobility equity in metropolitan regions".

-Newsletter from August 2023 Transformative Mobility Experiments (TrEx) The MCube lighthouse project Transformative Mobility Experiments sees experiments
+The MCube lighthouse project Transformative Mobility Experiments sees experiments and crisis experiences as the key to the mobility transition.

 The future of mobility - the future of neighborhoods | What will the urban neighborhood of tomorrow look like?